Classic Carrot Cake

 Fluffy Cream Cheese Frosting

 Perhaps my very favorite part of this cake is the fluffy, rich cream cheese frosting on top.
-Follow this frosting or read on for some tips to making the very best frosting:
+Follow these tips for the perfect frosting:

 1. Make sure your cream cheese and butter is at room temperature.